 I often hear the question, “what is a Ph.D.”?
 Or when I tell someone that I’m doing my Ph.D. in Public Health, they ask me, “can you prescribe and see patients”?

 I have to then explain that I’m not “that kind of doctor”.
-I’m not studying to be a Doctor of Medicine (M.D.), I leave that up to Stevenson.
+I’m not studying to be a Doctor of Medicine (M.D.).

 Let me add that it is disrespectful to say “oh, so you’re not a real doctor”.

 What you mean to say is…”oh, so you’re not a physician”.
 Because if we’re going to be technical, doctor means teacher in latin.
 And what do many individuals holding a Ph.D. do???
 Teach.
 And conduct research to inform.
 People often associate the term doctorate or doctor only with a medical doctor.
 But doing so is inaccurate.
 It belittles the profession of Ph.D.’s.
 But I do realize that a lot of people have no solid understanding of what getting a Ph.D. means.